 Center-Part Framing

-Curtain Bangs and Layers
+Curtain Bangs and Collarbone Layers

 Long Face-Framing Tendrils